ETHZ-RobotX/smb_docker/README.md

 > Usage of Visual Studio is not necessary.

-1. Open Visual Studio Code and install the **Remote - Containers** extension.
+1. Open Visual Studio Code and install the **Dev Containers** extension.
-2. Click on the extension on the sidebar and connect to the previously created container.
+2. Click on the extension on the bottom left corner and connect to the previously created container.
 3. When the new window opens install the **C/C++** and **Python** extension from Microsoft inside the container.
 This is needed in order to get autocompletion.

 ## Reconnecting to the Docker container